delendum-xyz/delendum.xyz/_posts/2022-09-04-formal-verification-zk-constraint-systems.md

-* The proof assistants [Coq](https://coq.inria.fr/) and [Agda](https://github.com/agda/agda/) provide for extraction to other languages to be compiled to machine code; this may leave something to be desired in terms of the efficiency of the resulting machine code
+* The proof assistants [Coq](https://coq.inria.fr/) and [Agda](https://github.com/agda/agda/) provide for extraction to other languages to be compiled to machine code; this may leave something to be desired in terms of the efficiency of the resulting machine code.
-* The language [ATS](http://www.ats-lang.org/) provides proof facilities and purports to allow for programming with the efficiency of C and C++
+* The language [ATS](http://www.ats-lang.org/) provides proof facilities and purports to allow for programming with the efficiency of C and C++.
-* There are various means for transpiling code written in a mainstream language such as C or Haskell into a proof assistant, which allows for theorems to be proven about the extracted model of the source program
+* There are various means for transpiling code written in a mainstream language such as C or Haskell into a proof assistant, which allows for theorems to be proven about the extracted model of the source program.
-* You can synthesize an efficient binary program using Coq (e.g., using [Fiat](https://github.com/mit-plv/fiat-crypto) or [CertiCoq](https://certicoq.org/))
+* You can synthesize an efficient binary program using Coq (e.g., using [Fiat](https://github.com/mit-plv/fiat-crypto) or [CertiCoq](https://certicoq.org/)).
 * The proof assistant ACL2 defines a subset of Common Lisp with a full formal logic[^6].
 When a definition is executable, it can be compiled into efficient code, and because the language is a formal logic, you can define and prove theorems about the code.
 * There is a verifying compiler project, [ATC](https://kestrel.edu/research/atc), from ACL2 to C.
 * Imandra defines a subset of OCaml with a full formal logic and a theorem prover.